brooklyn-data/dbt_artifacts/README.md

   _"local file"_ method.
 Loading via cloud storage is also _possible_ but we recommend users copy the method used in `upload_artifacts_v2.sql` to create their own approach.
 - The _V1_ or _legacy_ option, which uploads the files unprocessed.
-This affords much more flexibility in their use, but the is subject to field size limits and higher compute loads to reprocess the large JSON payloads in future.
+This affords much more flexibility in their use, but is subject to field size limits and higher compute loads to reprocess the large JSON payloads in future.
 This may be appropriate for more custom setups or for small projects but for large projects which aren't extending the functionality of the package significantly, we recommend the _V2_ method.